-ULAANBAATAR, 24 September 2015 - Two related United Nations missions visited Mongolia from 7-11 September to support the government in reducing premature deaths from noncommunicable diseases (NCDs), which account for 79% of all deaths in the country.
+ULAANBAATAR, 24 September 2015 - Two related United Nations missions visited Mongolia from 7-11 September to support the government in reducing premature deaths from noncommunicable diseases (NCDs), a country where the probability of premature death is 32%.

 Since the arrival of the Year of the Water Snake, Oyunsukh Dashnyam, the eldest of three children of an ordinary working family in Mongolia, has faced anxious thoughts on one topic: how to keep her father alive.